 When testing in any embedded browser, take the following into account:

 Page objects may be not immediate children of the respective process.
 They can be child objects of the window object that hosts the browser control.

 Web tests created in applications with embedded browsers are not cross-browser tests (as they depend on the position of the embedded browser control within the object hierarchy).
 That is, for the same web page displayed in a standard and in an embedded browser, the path to the Page object varies, while the child objects are the same.

 To add an application with an embedded browser as a Tested Application, you should add it as a Generic Windows Tested Application (rather than as a Web Application).

 Testing of Silverlight applications in CEF-based applications is not currently supported.

-The hierarchy of web page elements in CEF-based and Electron-based applications is displayed either as the Tree or as the DOM object model.
-If some other object model is chosen, it is treated as the Tree model.
+The hierarchy of web page elements in CEF-based and Electron-based applications is displayed as the Tree object model.
+If some other object model is chosen (not recommended), it is treated as the Tree model.